 Step 2

-Stir the frozen potatoes (break up any large clumps first), half the Cheddar cheese, the sour cream, soup, onion and Parmesan cheese in a large bowl.
+Stir the frozen potatoes (break up any large clumps first), onion, soup, sour cream, half the Cheddar cheese and the Parmesan cheese in a large bowl.
 Season with salt and pepper.
 Spread the potato mixture in the baking dish.
 Cover the baking dish.

 Step 3